PokemonGoF/PokemonGo-Bot/README.md

 On Windows, you will need to install PyYaml through the installer and not through requirements.txt.

 ##### Windows vista, 7, 8:
-Got to : http://pyyaml.org/wiki/PyYAML download the right version for your pc and install it
+Go to : http://pyyaml.org/wiki/PyYAML , download the right version for your pc and install it

 ##### Windows 10:
 Go to [this](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyyaml) page and download: PyYAML-3.11-cp27-cp27m-win32.whl